 - Plan your meals and a healthy snack so you don’t ever get really hungry.
 (It’s too easy to grab unhealthy foods when you’re hungry.)

-- Come up with a list of healthy snacks that you enjoy (e.g., sunflower seeds, fruit, unbuttered popcorn, wholegrain cracker w/cheese, celery stick with peanut butter).
+- Come up with a list of healthy snacks that you enjoy (e.g., sunflower seeds, fruit, unbuttered popcorn, wholegrain cracker with cheese, celery stick with peanut butter).

 - Watch your portion sizes.
 The Healthy Eating Plate2 below can help you plan your portion sizes.

-- Aim to have half your dinner plate be vegetables/fruit, 1/4 of the plate be a lean protein (e.g., chicken, baked fish, chili), and 1/4 of the plate be a healthy carb like sweet potato or brown rice.
+- Aim to have half your dinner plate be fruits or vegetables, 1/4 of the plate be a lean protein (e.g., chicken, baked fish, chili) and 1/4 of the plate be a healthy carb like sweet potato or brown rice.